spm/spm-docs/docs/tutorials/fmri/group/one_sample_ttest.md

 greater height (T- or Z-statistic), corrected (FWE or FDR)/uncorrected for search volume,
 - `x, y, z (mm)` - coordinates in MNI space for each maximum.

 You can also display your statistical maps on a different image.
 To do so, from the drop down menu in the SPM results window which shows `overlays`, select `sections`.
-In the pop-up, navigate to your the directory where SPM is saved and select `canonical/avg305T1.nii` which is standard template in MNI space.
+In the pop-up, navigate to the folder where SPM is saved and select `canonical/avg305T1.nii` which is standard template in MNI space.
 This will display your results as a heatmap on a standard brain template:

 ![](../../../assets/figures/tutorials/fmri/group/semantic_one_sample_ttest_results_2.png)